scrapy/scrapy/docs/topics/stats.rst

 .. class:: MemoryStatsCollector

-    A simple stats collector that keeps the stats of the last scraping run (for each domain) in memory, which can be accessed through the ``domain_stats`` attribute
+    A simple stats collector that keeps the stats of the last scraping run (for each spider) in memory, after they're closed.
+The stats can be accessed through the :attr:`domain_stats` attribute, which is a dict keyed by spider domain name.

     This is the default Stats Collector used in Scrapy.

     .. attribute:: domain_stats

-       A dict of dicts (keyed by domain) containing the stats of the last scraping run for each domain.
+       A dict of dicts (keyed by spider domain name) containing the stats of the last scraping run for each domain.

 DummyStatsCollector
 -------------------